XTrace: Making the most of every sample in stochastic trace estimation: Numerical experiments

 \begin{enumerate} \item The \textit{number of triangles} \cite{AD18} incident on node $i$ is given by $\triangle_i(\mat{M}) = \tfrac{1}{2} (\mat{M}^3)_{ii}$. \item The \textit{subgraph centrality} \cite{Est22} of node $i$ is defined as $\mathrm{SC}_i \coloneqq (\exp(\mat{M}))_{ii}$. \end{enumerate} Both centrality measures are the diagonal entries of functions of the adjacency matrix.

-Using the BKS, \DiagPP, and \XDiag diagonal estimators, we estimate these centrality measures for the protein--protein interaction network for budding yeast \cite{BZC+03}, available in the SuiteSparse collection \cite{DH11}.
+Using the BKS, \DiagPP, and \XDiag diagonal estimators, we estimate these centrality measures for the protein--protein interaction network $\mat{M} \in \real^{2361\times 2361}$ for budding yeast \cite{BZC+03}, available in the SuiteSparse collection \cite{DH11}.
 (Following \cite{BN22}, \DiagPP is omitted for the triangle problem because $\mat{M}^3/2$ is not psd.)
+The matrix $\mat{M}^3/2$ has modest spectral decay ($\sigma_1/\sigma_{100} = 40$) and the matrix $\exp(\mat{M})$ has significant spectral decay ($\sigma_1/\sigma_{100} = 10^6$).
 We evaluate the quality of our estimates using the relative $\ell_\infty$ error

 averaged over 1000 trials. \Cref{fig:network_diag} shows the results.
 For the subgraph centrality problem after $m = 200$ matvecs, \XDiag is more accurate than BKS by five orders of magnitude and more accurate than \DiagPP by three orders of magnitude.